Cook Islands

 The first Europeans to arrive were the Spanish in 1595.

-In 1821, British missionaries arrived and Christianity quickly took hold on the island’s culture.
+In 1821, British missionaries arrived and Christianity quickly bacame part of the island’s culture.

 The Cooks became a British protectorate in 1888 and then passed to New Zealand in 1901, until they assumed their present form of self-government in 1965..

-They are largely independent but are still officially considered to be under the sovereignty of New Zealand, from which they can declare independence at any time.
+They’re mostly independent, but they’re still officially considered to be under the sovereignty of New Zealand.

-Cook Islanders are citizens of New Zealand but New Zealanders are not citizens of the Cook Islands.
+Cook Islanders are New Zealand citizens, but New Zealanders are not citizens of the Cook Islands.

-The Cook Islands are a parliamentary democracy in free association with New Zealand, which also manages its defence in the event of a local government request.
+The Cook Islands are a parliamentary democracy in free association with New Zealand.

-This means that the link is so close that most international flights to the Cook Islands pass through Auckland (from Australia, Fiji, Tonga and other countries).
+This means that the link between Cook Islands and New Zealand is so close that most international flights to the Cook Islands pass through Auckland (from Australia, Fiji, Tonga and other countries).

 At least once a week, Air New Zealand connects Rarotonga directly with Sydney and Los Angeles.